wikindx/wikindx/trunk/docs/README.txt

-Since the original ideas, various others have been implemented such as a wide variety of import and export options and, importantly, the incorportation of a WYSIWYG word processor that can insert citations and (re)format them with a few clicks of the mouse.
+Since the original ideas, various others have been implemented such as a wide variety of import and export options and, importantly, the incorporation of a WYSIWYG word processor that can insert citations and (re)format them with a few clicks of the mouse.
 This was powerful enough for me to write my entire PhD thesis in. (v4 removed this feature to a plug-in rather than being a core feature.)